Water kefir / tibicos - wonderful probiotic, long-life secret

 The kefir grains are a culture of bacteria and yeasts held in a polysaccharide matrix created by some of the bacteria.
 The microbes in kefir grains act in symbiosis to maintain a stable culture.
 They can do this in many different sugary liquids, feeding off the sugar to produce lactic acid, acetic acid, alcohol (ethanol), and carbon dioxide gas which carbonates the drink.
 When properly cared for and regularly cultured, they produce a wonderful probiotic-rich beverage that continues to grow and reproduce indefinitely.

-Water kefir is completely different to kombucha, with different bacteria and yeasts, different nutrients, different therapeutic benefits, totally different flavour, and a much higher pH.
+Water kefir is completely different to kombucha, with different bacteria and yeasts, different nutrients, different therapeutic benefits and a totally different flavour.
 You can't compare or replace the one with the other.

 You can brew water kefir with a variety of fruits, coconut water, and various kinds of sugars, all of which come together to produce complex and beautiful flavours.
 After you have brewed your water kefir / tibicos, it is easy to add other flavours too.